bradbell/xrst/sphinx/test_out/wish_list.rst

 Tabs
 ****
-Tabs in a code blocks get expanded to 8 spaces; see stackoverflow_.
+Tabs in xrst input is not tested because tabs in a code blocks get expanded to 8 spaces; see stackoverflow_.
 It would be nice to have a way to control the size of tabs in the code blocks displayed by :ref:`code_cmd-0` and :ref:`literal_cmd-0`.
-Perhaps it would be good to support tabs as a method for indenting xrst input pages.